Rasmustof/ITTECHSCHOOL/README.md

 Smiley World:
-Platformer using Images and objects to create a random playing area (also scaling depending on screen size) Planned changes: scrolling upwards so the game will keep going untill the player falls off
+Platformer using Images and objects to create a random playing area (also scaling depending on screen size) Planned changes: scrolling upwards so the game will keep going untill the player falls off Also now Showcasing Arrays and Objects .. yay